se-edu/se-book/uml/sequenceDiagrams/minimalNotation/text.md

 <div id="body">

-To reduce clutter, **activation bars and return arrows may be omitted** if they do not result in ambiguities or loss of information.
+To reduce clutter, **activation bars and return arrows may be omitted** if they do not result in ambiguities or loss of <tooltip content="i.e., information relevant to the purpose of the diagram">_relevant_ information</tooltip>.
 Informal operation descriptions such as those given in the example below can be used, if more precise details are not required for the task at hand.

 <box>